Particular/docs.particular.net/nservicebus/upgrades/host-7to8.md

 ## Migrating procedure

-Switching to self-hosting can be done by using the [generic host](/nservicebus/hosting/extensions-hosting.md), [NServiceBus Windows Service](/nservicebus/dotnet-templates.md#nservicebus-windows-service), or [NServiceBus Docker Container](/nservicebus/dotnet-templates.md#nservicebus-docker-container) templates to create a new project, then moving the relevant code and configuration to the new project.
+Switching to self-hosting can be done by using the [generic host](/nservicebus/hosting/extensions-hosting.md), Create a project that supports [Windows Service hosting](/nservicebus/hosting/#self-hosting-windows-service-hosting) or [Docker container hosting](/nservicebus/hosting/#self-hosting-docker-container-hosting) with `dotnet new` using the [ParticularTemplates package](/nservicebus/dotnet-templates.md), then move the relevant code and configuration to the new project.

 ### Configuration